carltonyfakhry/QuaternaryProd-Script/README.md

 browseVignettes("QuaternaryProd")
 ```
 ## Running the script
-To execute the script over the e2f3_sig dataset, run the following in your terminal:
+First, you need to install the *fdrtool* R package.
+To execute the script over the *e2f3_sig* dataset, run the following in your terminal:

 *Rscript cre4_run.R ./string.ents ./string.rels ./e2f3_sig.txt ./e2f3_sig_output.txt*

 The results will be outputed to *e2f3_sig_output.txt*.
+The same script can be executed with the other data sets *myc_sig* and *ras_sig*.